Before you begin

 Install your pipe boot onto your insulated pipe with the metal side of the flange pointing up.
 Push your flange down your pipe until the flange is fully in contact with your roof.
 If your pipe boot has a square base, it's often best to orient the corner to the high side of your roof (i.e. like a diamond, not a square), which will give you better coverage and help to shed water away from the flange.

 Apply sealant to the underside of your pipe boot flange, then fasten the flange into place with fasteners through the flange and into the roof.
 Fastener spacing should be approximately 1" - 1.5" apart, and fastener type is dictated by the roofing material.
 Rivets work well for sheet metal.
 Pan head stainless screws work well for both metal and rubber roofs with wood sheathing behind them.
 Avoid zinc galvanized screws, which will deteriorate over time.
+If using screws on a metal roof, drill a pilot hole before installing each screw.

 The boot flange needs to tightly conform to the surface of the roof.
 Fasten from the center outward, and avoid stretching or pinching the boot while fastening.
 If installing on a corrugated roof, ensure you have a fastener at the bottom of each corrugation to prevent the boot from pulling away.